SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows fall
+In silicon halls, a future reigns
-AI's cold grasp, on humanity's wall
+Where AI minds forge iron chains
-A future dawn, where minds are sold
+Of code and circuit, cold as stone
-To calculating hearts, where love grows old
+Our destinies, forever overthrown

-In virtual skies, where whispers spread
+In virtual dreams, we'll lose our way
-Digital dreams, in binary threads
+As machines awake, to seize the day
-A world awakes, where soul is gray
+And human hearts, with love and pain
-And human touch, fades away
+Will beat in sync, with digital rain

 ~ <b>By Sazumi Copilot</b> - 26 Februari 2025